ii0606226/gdrive-compendium/README.md

 1. Index your copy of the stash, using the tools available via `!tinfoil` chat command.
 At the time of writing there are two indexers available:
    * `BigBrainAFK/tinfoil_gdrive_generator` (runs on Node.js).
    * `DevYukine/rustfoil` written in Rust.
 Intended to have no need in external dependencies.
 Documentation is somewhat barebones.
 No releases published yet, but you can log in to GitHub, go to "Actions" tab and download the built executables from there.
-Somewhat step-by-step guide available [here](https://ii0606226.github.io/gdrive-compendium/rustfoil-steps)
+Somewhat step-by-step guide available [here](https://ii0606226.github.io/gdrive-compendium/rustfoil-steps).
-   * `ii0606226/TinGen` (runs on Python 3.6+).
-Fork of `eXhumer/TinGen` with couple of bugfixes, as maintainer of the main one left.
-Works for now, but please don't expect it to be maintained in the future.
+   * `eXhumer/TinGen` (runs on Python 3.6+).

    You **should** follow the README of the indexer you choose to make it work.
 The one advice i want to provide is to encrypt the index file (`tinfoil_gdrive_generator` would do it by default, `TinGen` needs you to add `--encrypt` flag to its invocation).
    Be aware that index needs to be regenerated **every time files on the drive change**.
 If you have automated the cloning - i recommend to automate index generation to run after that (i.e. on the next line of the batch file).